-9. Add ½ kg chicken (about 1 lb), 1½ tsp garam masala powder and handful of coriander or pudina leaves.
+9. Add ½ kg chicken (about 1 lb), 1 tsp garam masala powder and handful of coriander or pudina leaves.
 I have used 1 tsp of this biryani masala and ½ tsp of this simple garam masala.
 You can use any readymade good masala.

 10. Saute for 3 mins or until the chicken turns pale.

 11. Cover and cook on a low flame for about 3 to 5 mins for the chicken to let out moisture.
 While it gets cooked, heat 1 cup water in a separate pot.
 You can also microwave the water in a cup for 1 min.

 12. Pour hot water as needed.
 Using cold water may turn the meat tough or hard.